 existing water delivery systems.

-The founders of HydroLogic have over 120 years of collective business experience.
-Tom Barr and Gary Kabot have built companies from start-ups to over $300 million in revenues.
+The founders of HydroLogic have over 90 years experience.
+Gary Kabot has built companies from start-ups to over $300 million in revenues.
 Steve Flaim held a senior management position in a Fortune 100 companies and Tom Flaim is a renound world-wide expert in emergency water filtration.
 Together they have the unrivaled breadth and depth of business experience to accomplish the goal of building a multi-million dollar global water technologies company..

 Simultaneous with the formation of HydroLogic LLC, the company acquired market leader, Atlanta, GA based, First Water Systems, Inc..